anon0404/evoguard/README.md

 **EvoGuard** is a research framework for studying how **guardrail architectures** should be composed around conversational AI systems operating in regulated and high-risk environments.

-This repository accompanies the anonymized submission:
+This repository accompanies the anonymised submission:

-> **EvoGuard: Neurogenetic Search of Guardrail Architectures for Risk-Aware Conversational AI Systems**
+> **EvoGuard: Neurogenetic Search of Guardrail Architectures for Regulated AI**

 ---